CRSS666/CRSS/README.md

 We've been doing this for a good while, and our server has many structures and has had many players.

-It currently has 2 main nations, `   `, and DIK.
+It currently has 2 main nations, GAF, and DIK.

 We have an [Youtube channel](https://yt.crss.cc) where we post content from our server.
 You can subscribe to it to stay tuned with CRSS content and new episodes of Quartz News Network.

 The seed used in the world is `Glacier`.

+### CRSS Wiki

+For more up to date info about CRSS in general, [visit the CRSS Wiki](https://wiki.crss.cc)!

+Anyone can contribute, so if you have new (AND TRUTHFUL) information, register and write it!

 ## Rules